Kiwari-Labs/kiwari-labs-contracts-sdk/README.md

 ## License

-The smart contract code for each service is licensed under the Apache-2.0 License.
-See the [LICENSE-APACHE](LICENSE-APACHE.md) file for more details.
+The smart contract code is licensed under the [Apache-2.0](LICENSE-APACHE.md) License.
-The interface is licensed under the MIT License.
-See the [LICENSE-MIT](LICENSE-MIT.md) file for more details.
+The smart contract interface is licensed under the [MIT](LICENSE-MIT.md) License.